saulhdev/ZimLX/README.md

+### This project has been replaced with https://github.com/otakuhqz/omega.
+### The project has a more update code base (Launcher3 10 r35).
+Some features of this launcher will be avialable in the new Launcehr

 # Thank you
 ### This project is no longer developed.
 I want to thank everyone who supported me with ideas, bugs, code, or any other kind of support.